Reimagining Justice

 Contemporary crises further complicate the legitimacy of legal authority and the extent to which it contributes to—or detracts from—a just society.
 For instance, the ongoing migration crisis across Europe and beyond forces us to confront the realities of displaced populations seeking refuge from conflict, persecution, and economic hardship.
 Similarly, the legacy of genocide—whether reflecting on the historical scars or more recent mass atrocities—continues to shape debates over reparative justice, collective responsibility, and reconciliation?
 Meanwhile, technological breakthroughs that claim to offer innovative and efficient tools for crime prediction, evidence gathering, monitoring compliance with international human rights standards risk reinforcing biases and eroding judicial discretion, particularly in ways that disproportionately affect already marginalized groups.

-To support the organization of the conference, we kindly ask participants to contribute €100 to cover for the expenses.
 However, we are aware that not all early-career scholars can avail funding for conference participation from their institutions.
 If you do not have access to funding, please reach out to us and we will explore possibilities for a waiver.
 Funding permitting, we aim to offer small bursaries for dependent care in order to enable participants with caring responsibilities to attend.

 CONTACT US